 or collection agent); a person serving on the Board of Trustees; or a student serving

 on an official committee, such as a disciplinary or grievance committee, or assisting

 another school official in performing his or her tasks.
 A school official has a legitimate

 educational interest if the official needs to review an education record in order

-disclose education records without consent to officials of another school in which
+education records without consent to officials of another school in which a student

 - The right to file a complaint with the U.S. Department of Education concerning alleged

 failures by the College to comply with the requirements of FERPA.
 The name and address